Arcdub/hello-world/README.md

 # hello-world
-Test repository, to get familiar with Github's workings.

-This readme commit message is simply to notify any users of said test.
+This readme commit message is simply here to notify any users of its strictly testing purposes.